YouCanTouCan/constitution_change/constitution.md

 the OSC.
 The Treasurer will remain in charge of overseeing and approving spending when necessary; of maintained detailed records of organization cashflow; of assisting in the maintenance of the organization's digital assets.

+The **Director of Software Project Development** of the OSC will oversee a dedicated subteam of the OSC with the goal of fostering a space where technologically-interested members can learn how to develop open-source software firsthand.
+The Director of Software Project Development will remain in charge of organizing subteam meetings;
+of desigining and maintaining a primary project for the subteam to work on (at member discretion); of planning and creating update presentations to share with the larger, non-technically-focused membership of the OSC; of overseeing primary subteam project repositories to be hosted on the OSC's GitHub Organization and providing assistance to those members of the subteam who select to work on their own projects.

 ### Section II - Voting and Tenure